This post has been updated for 2021.

 Many companies are guilty of treating performance management as a yearly event.
-However, HR Technologist claims organizations that focus on continuous performance management have better business results.
+However, a Betterworks survey shows organizations that focus on continuous performance management performed 24 percent better on average than their competitors.
+They were also 39 percent better at attracting the best candidates and 44 percent better at retaining them.
 Companies where employees revise or review their goals quarterly or more frequently have: